RunhaoXu2003/CorSeg/readme.md

 Using deep learning to automatically segment cardiac magnetic resonance imaging.

-Model weights and dependent application files are also availabel at: https://pan.baidu.com/s/1BM9viKgzGoECovzjxbMgtg?pwd=4396
+Model weights and independent application files (which can be used directly by clicking ".exe" file) are also availabel at: https://pan.baidu.com/s/1BM9viKgzGoECovzjxbMgtg?pwd=4396

 <div align="center">